Ying-Lab/SAINT/README.md

 $ python ./code/triplet_model.py

-2.Evaluate taxonomy of unknown species and Calculate the performance of SAINT results.
+2. Evaluate taxonomy of unknown species and Calculate the performance of SAINT results.

 Create a new folder to put output files.